dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v2/knarql-syntax.rst

 However, only the first page of results is returned with OFFSET set to 0.
 The same query can be sent again with OFFSET set to 1 to get the next page of results and so forth.
 Once a page does not contain the full possible amount of results (see settings in ``app/v2`` in ``application.conf``) or is empty, no more results are available.

-Let's assume the client is not interested in all of the book's pages, but just in first 10 of them.
+Let's assume the client is not interested in all of the book's pages, but just in first ten of them.
 In that case, the sequence number can be restricted using a FILTER that is added to the query's WHERE clause:

 ::